chamapps/bimacloud/README.md

 # bimacloud
-this an end to end insurance software,
+this an end to end insurance software to enable insurance intermidiaries and underwriters exchange information seamlessly